 In Nepal, we work alongside our local partner The Small World (TSW) to provide access to education and other resources, as well as support our local partners’ capacity to educate rural communities on the benefits of educating their daughters.
 To date, we have supported six school buildings, two community water supplies, and three dormitories for girls pursuing a higher education in Nepal’s Solukhumbu (Everest) Region.
 In 2015 we’ve completed the third dormitory and initiated work to build seven Temporary Learning Centers after the earthquakes, while committing to building seven permanent school buildings to replace each of the Temporary Centers.
 As of early 2016 TSW and Eo7 have initiated work in the Solukhumbu on three permanent buildings as part of our 7plus7 project.
-Four more buildings will be completed in 2016 to finish our 7plus7 commitment.

 One school that was especially hard hit and is on our list of seven schools is the Ramailo Jyoti school.
 Here was our needs assessment from 2015.
 (PDF)

 While Kenya’s capital of Nairobi is one of the largest and most prominent cities in Africa, the country’s rural population, which makes up 80 percent of the country’s total population, still struggles with many challenges related to gender disparities, education, and poverty.
 In fact, just 48 percent of Kenyan girls will achieve a secondary-level education, and outlawed practices, such as child marriages and female genital mutilation are still widely practiced in rural areas.
 Rural Kenyan women shoulder much of the country’s agricultural work and have few opportunities to access continued education once they are married.